This is a guest post from Knowmax, a self-service, centralized information repository for incorporating and organizing information of enterprises.

 Once a call is monitored, complexities arise in the feedback loop as quality analysts and supervisors juggle multiple platforms and spreadsheets to evaluate calls, score interactions, and change agent behavior.

-From using proper openers, to confirming that teams follow standard operating procedures on voice calls, Voice AI can take the guesswork out of your quality management process.
+From using proper openers, to confirming that teams follow standard operating procedures on voice calls, contact center AI can take the guesswork out of your quality management process.

-For example, with Voice AI teams can easily identify dead air, which may indicate a lack of agent confidence or training.
+For example, with contact center AI teams can easily identify dead air, which may indicate a lack of agent confidence or training.
 It can also identify hold time violations, negative or positive sentiment, supervisor escalations, and more.

 By flagging these instances of polarity on calls, agents can be offered tailored coaching and empowered to handle tougher situations in an effective manner.